CodeYourFuture/syllabus-archive/js-core-1/week-1/lesson.md

 var roughAge = Math.round(preciseAge); // 30
 ```

-### Exercise
+### Exercise (15 mins)

-* Using the variables provided in the exercise calculate the percentage of mentors and students in the group
+1. Using the variables provided in the exercise calculate the percentage of mentors and students in the group
+2. Using online documentation, what other things can you do with the `Math` library?
+Pick one thing on your table that you can do other than `Math.round` and prepare an explanation for the rest of the class

 #### Expected result